Appendix 4 – The Schwarzschild Formula Extended for Electric Charges

 Special cases

-- \( \lambda = 0 \) → ordinary Reissner–Nordström metric
+- \( \lambda = 0 \) → standard Reissner–Nordström metric

-- \( Q = 0 \) → Schwarzschild–de Sitter (or Kottler) metric
+- \( Q = 0 \) → Schwarzschild–de Sitter (Kottler) metric

 - \( Q = 0,\ \lambda = 0 \) → classical Schwarzschild metric